cstpdk/do-coreos/README.md

 	> ./run

 	To start a clojure repl.
-From here, the execellent digital-ocean library can be used to manage droplets.
+From here, the excellent digital-ocean library can be used to manage droplets.
 For convenience a function with default values exists "create-core"